Maine Court Annuls Adult Adoption of Lesbian Couple in Dispute Over IBM Fortune

 For the full story, click here.

-2 Responses to “Maine Court Annuls Adult Adoption of Lesbian Couple in Dispute Over IBM Fortune”
+2 thoughts on “Maine Court Annuls Adult Adoption of Lesbian Couple in Dispute Over IBM Fortune”

 Your incessant spamming of this site simply guarantees that you will never be read even on those rare occasions when you have something relevant.
 It also points up the need for greater access to mental health care.